Cristo Rey Network: History

-Corporate Work Study Program
+Corporate work study program

 The Corporate Work Study Program was created in 1995 by Richard R. Murray, when he was approached by the founders of Cristo Rey to help find a way to finance their new school.
 Each Cristo Rey school partners with a Corporate Work Study Program.
 The Corporate Work Study Program (a separately incorporated entity) operates like a temporary employment agency within Cristo Rey schools and employs every student five days a month in an entry-level, professional job all four years of high school.
 Students earn much of their education cost through participation in the work study program.
 Typically a student, from the age of 14, will be earning about $18/hour in tuition support.
 The program has been praised for allowing students to gain real-world work experience across many different fields, including law, finance, healthcare, technology, marketing, university, and many other professional offices.
 The Corporate Work Study Program has been shown to have a significant formative impact on students – demystifying the world outside their neighborhoods, developing workplace readiness skills, introducing them to role models and supportive mentors, and building competence, confidence, and aspiration for college and career success.